-Jay is a long time east coast music and production veteran with 35 years in the trenches.
-He is perhaps best known as a bass player in area bands such as Everyday People, Rosey and the Naturals, Marissa Elise and the Groove, Switch FU, and the [SUM], as well as performing in the pit for the Bare Bones Theater Ensemble presentation of ”Hair.”
+Jay is a long time east coast music and production veteran with 39 years in the trenches.
+He is perhaps best known as a bass player in area bands such as Everyday People, Rosey and the Naturals, Marissa Elise and the Groove, Switch FU, and the [SUM], as well as performing in the pit for the Bare Bones Theater Ensemble.
 He is also the founder, owner, and operator of Downtown Sound, a central PA based provider of production solutions, CD duplication, and design/build/repair services for educational, theatrical, and house of worship sound, video, and control installations.

 In addition to his local clients, Jay has performed studio installation and noise/grounding consultation for facilities throughout the northeast, as well as providing sound design, recording, mixing, mastering, and production oversight for numerous movies, videos, and musical projects.
-He composed, performed, and recorded music for HACC’s Theater for Young People production of “James and the Giant Peach.”
-Jay is also on staff at Progressive Enterprises Sound Studios in Elizabethtown as a producer and recording engineer.
+He composed, performed, and recorded music for HACC’s Theater for Young People production of “James and the Giant Peach” and Theatre Harrisburg’s production of “The Curious Incident of the Dog in the Nighttime.”
+Jay is on staff at Progressive Enterprises Sound Studios in Elizabethtown as a producer and recording engineer.
 Encounters with the famous or nearly famous, mostly in the repair realm, have led to a dinner with Les Paul and Chet Atkins, a mutual glucose check with B B King while Lucille was disassembled on the bench, pizza with Steve Miller – this list dribbles on for way too long.

-Jay is a valued educator at Harrisburg University and Harrisburg Area Community College, where he has been an Adjunct Professor for the past 22 years.
-With long time coworker, Joe Trojcak, he currently teaches the technology portion of HACC’s Music Business program, as well as Audio Production in the university’s Interactive Media Program.
+Jay is a valued educator at Harrisburg Area Community College, where he has been an Adjunct Professor for the past 27 years.
+With long-time coworkers, Randy Rhoades and Joe Trojcak, he currently teaches in the technology portion of HACC’s Music Business, Film and Theater programs.
 Jay’s students work with him at Downtown Sound and Progressive Studios, and too many to count interns and service learners have passed through his tutelage.
 He often hires them after their internship, continues to mentor them in audio and business, and after a few years sends them on their entrepreneurial way!
 As a trainer for several contractors and a few sound equipment manufacturers, Jay has presented his perception/physics-based intro to mixing, equipment operation, and production event management across the state and throughout the region.